pieroxy/conkw/doc/GRABBER_SPECIFIC_EMAIL.md

     * Conkw failed to get the emails, because I changed my gmail password.

 These conditions all need some attention on my part, so it's good I get an alert.

+### This is insane!
+There are alternatives!

+Yes it is.
+Yes there are.
+This example just showcases *a* workflow.
+That said, it's not as bad as it looks.

+You could very well just call the `/emi` endpoint on backup completion in the borg script.
+That would directly ingest the date of the last completed backup into your conkw.
+That would be more direct, but:

+* This would be synchronous.
+This implies that your conkw *must* be on at all times.
+If it is down for a few seconds, right when the backup script tries to call it, you're out of luck and an alarm will ring.
+Whereas your email sending program has retries of different sort, so your email is much more likely to reach your inbox than a simple network call to reach the conkw instance you're reaching for.
+* Your backup server needs direct network access to your conkw server.
+This might be the case, or not, but it's still a constraint.
+* I would still send my reports to my email address because than I can investigate backup issues (to a point) directly from my smartphone by reading the backup reports.

+You could have a local instance of conkw that would look inside the log file for a pattern and report back to the central instance.
+Yes.
+But both last bullets points above still hold true.
+And the [GrabberFilePattern](GRABBER_FILE_PATTERN.md) is still not released.

+To sum it up, there is no good or bad workflow.
+A workflow that is stable, reliable and don't produce false positives is a workflow that works.
+That's what you need.
+A workflow that works.